-Part I Geometry of chaos E START OUT with a recapitulation of the basic notions of dynamics.
+F START OUT with a recapitulation of the basic notions of dynamics.
 Our aim is narrow; we keep the exposition focused on prerequisites to the applications to be developed in this text.
 We assume that the reader is familiar with dynamics on the level of the introductory texts mentioned in remark 1.1, and concentrate here on developing intuition about what a dynamical system can do.
-It will be a broad stroke description, since describing all possible behaviors of dynamical systems is beyond human ken.
-While for a novice there is no shortcut through this lengthy detour, a sophisticated traveler might bravely skip this well-trodden territory and embark upon the journey at chapter 18.
-The fate has handed you a law of nature.
-What are you to do with it?
+It will be a coarse brush sketch-a full description of all possible behaviors of dynamical systems is beyond human ken.
+While for a novice there is no shortcut through this lengthy detour, a sophisticated traveler might bravely skip this well-trodden territory and embark upon the journey at chapter 15.
+The fate has handed you a flow.
+What are you to do about it?